pyrsia/pyrsia/docs/tutorials/what_is_pyrsia.md

 The more nodes participate in artifact distribution, the better of course.
 But if you only want to run a Pyrsia node to consume artifacts, that works as well.

-### Can I run a build node?

-The number of build nodes is limited because the consensus algorithm uses a proof-of-authority (PoA) algorithm.
-This means all new authorized node candidates will have to be approved by an absolute majority of the existing authorized nodes before they can effectively participate in the consensus algorithm.

-The procedure to become an authorized node is currently being worked out.
-Reach out to us (GitHub issue, Slack, ...) if you are interested in running an authorized node.
-In the meantime, you can start off by running a regular Pyrsia node.